QianJin2013/build-nodejs-for-android/README.md

 ## Docker images

-**The docker image `osexp2000/build-nodejs-for-android` contains a fast build environment, and prebuilt binaries of NodeJS v6.5.0**
+**The docker image `osexp2000/build-nodejs-for-android` contains a fast build environment, and prebuilt binaries of NodeJS v6.5.0, 6.6.0**

 Notes:
 - To enter the container, run `docker run -it osexp2000/build-nodejs-for-android`
 - Name conventions: `-full` means full version(no `--without-...`), otherwise means --without-snapshot --without-inspector --without-intl.
 - Build already done.
-The output are mainly stored at `nodejs-6.5.0-*` bin(node),lib,include,and extras(cctest, openssl-cli...).
+The output are mainly stored at `nodejs-*-*` bin(node),lib,include,and extras(cctest, openssl-cli...).
-- Initially built on NodeJs v6.5.0, at `~/node`, you can use git there, e.g. `git log -1 --oneline --decorate` to confirm version,`git checkout v6.4.0` or `git checkout master` for latest source.
+- Initially built on NodeJs v6.5.0, 6.6.0, at `~/node`, you can use git there, e.g. `git log -1 --oneline --decorate` to confirm version,`git checkout v6.4.0` or `git checkout master` for latest source.
 - You can run `build-nodejs-for-android ...` in the container to build yourself, it is fast for unchanged files because of ccache.
 - Quick start of docker:
     - The docker run `-it` means `--interactive --tty`.